hashnfv/hashnfv-genesisreq/docs/sources/ux-requirements.rst

 Network setup and configuration related requirements
 ----------------------------------------------------
-..
-Please add the Jira story reference to each requirement.
-   Note that the below listed "GENESIS-3" Jira story are place holders and are to be changed for the actual Jira reference.

-* `Jira GENESIS-3 <https://jira.opnfv.org/browse/GENESIS-3>`_: new requirement...
+* `Jira GENESIS-20 <https://jira.opnfv.org/browse/GENESIS-20>`_: Automatically populate

-* `Jira GENESIS-20 <https://jira.opnfv.org/browse/GENESIS-20>`_: Automatically populate discovered servers into install tool (reduce user-intervention to a minimum).
+  discovered servers into install tool (reduce user-intervention to a minimum).

-* `Jira GENESIS-28 <https://jira.opnfv.org/browse/GENESIS-28>`_: Installers should support a common configuration file (e.g. kickstart file) per platform/role, so that the installed OS can be customized for hardware and role. new requirement...
+* `Jira GENESIS-28 <https://jira.opnfv.org/browse/GENESIS-28>`_: Installers should support
+  a common configuration file (e.g. kickstart file) per platform/role, so that the installed OS can be customized for hardware and role.

+* `Jira GENESIS-43 <https://jira.opnfv.org/browse/GENESIS-43>`_: Neutron DHCP servers should
+  be configured in HA per tenant

 Versioning requirements
 -----------------------